-Clearly, from the title of the slide, we think information is powerful stuff.
-So powerful, James Foley died seeking it.
+Clearly, from the title of the information, we think information is powerful stuff.
+So powerful, Danny Pearl died seeking it.

 Here are the three main themes of today's lecture, in which we hope to explore this idea of the power of information.